-by Trevor Waddington, Founder & President, Truth Tree
+by Trevor Waddington, Principal, Truth Tree

 You’ve got a new inquiry! 😁

 For folks new to the idea, let’s tackle what a drip campaign is and why it’s important.
+Those in the know can skip down a few sections.

 What is a Drip Campaign?

-A drip campaign, also called automated marketing, is an email marketing strategy where prospective families receive a set of pre-written automated emails.
+A drip campaign, also called automated marketing, is an email marketing strategy where prospective families receive a set of pre-written automated emails sent over a period of time.

 What is the Goal of a Drip Campaign?